ROYAL ENGINEERS OFFICERS’ WIDOWS SOCIETY PRIVACY STATEMENT

 Your information is kept in a secure and confidential environment and is accessible only to permitted processors whose access is password-protected.
 Personal information can be seen by those who administer your Membership.
 This is limited to the Secretary and members of the Council.

-The REOWS will never pass any of your information to other organisations without your specific consent or except where required to do so by law (this includes for annual auditing of accounts by our Auditors, Newman and Co) or where it has engaged a database manager to support its functions.
+The REOWS will never pass any of your information to other organisations without your specific consent or except where required to do so by law (this includes for annual auditing of accounts by our Auditors, Hillier Hopkins LLP).
+Your data may be shared with contractors that provide services (Dataware Consultancy Centre Limited for SubscriberCRM [SCRM] our current database system, with data stored on MS Azure) and such sharing will be subject to contract conditions that meet the requirements of GDPR, limit the use of the data to a specific purpose and require its deletion after use.

 How long we will keep your information